 There is a misconception that placing some plants, some soil, and a clean-up crew in with your reptile or amphibian, and hey presto you have a bioactive vivarium.
-Bioactive setups involve designing and maintaining sustainable, self-contained terrariums that incorporate beneficial microfauna, plants, and suitable substrates to support a balanced ecosystem.
-Sadly, creating a truly balanced ecosystem is not that easy and requires careful planning, layering, and ongoing management.
+Bioactive setups, also known as bioactive enclosures or bio active enclosures, involve designing and maintaining sustainable, self-contained terrariums that incorporate beneficial microfauna, plants, and suitable substrates to support a balanced ecosystem for reptiles and amphibians.
+These enclosures are designed to create a living, self-sustaining ecosystem that mimics natural habitats.

 What is a bioactive vivarium?

 A simple definition of bioactive is that it has an effect on a living organism.
 But the term as we use it means that there is an entire living ecosystem in the vivarium, where the pivotal role of microfauna and substrate layering helps maintain balance by allowing waste, including animal waste, to be broken down and the resulting nutrients to be used by other inhabitants of the vivarium, for example, plants, insects, animals, and yes isopods.
+Bioactive enclosures are designed to mimic natural habitats, often featuring natural backgrounds, wooden hides, and decorations, as well as live plants to create a sustainable and aesthetically pleasing environment.
+Natural wood decorations are especially beneficial, providing climbing surfaces and helping to maintain humidity within the enclosure.
+Wooden vivariums are a suitable and spacious option for larger reptiles, but it is important to seal them properly to prevent moisture damage and maintain waterproof integrity.
+The clean-up crew in a bioactive vivarium consists of various invertebrates, such as springtails, woodlice, and earthworms, which help break down waste including feces, shed skin, and dead plant matter, maintaining the health of the ecosystem.

 In practice, you will need to do some cleaning, and it will take months, if not years for it all to balance out.
 It’s also advisable to replace substrate periodically, a section at a time, and if you have a drainage layer, make sure it doesn’t go stagnant.
 But despite all that, it’s worth it.
 You will be providing your inhabitants with all the extra things that might be missing from their diet, surroundings, and so much more.